Close Menu

 During significant life changes

 Another critical time to consider freezing your credit is during significant life changes, such as moving to a new city, getting married, or starting a new job.
-These transitions often come with a flurry of paperwork and the potential for increased exposure to identity theft.
+These transitions often involve a flurry of paperwork and the risk of increased exposure to identity theft.

 For instance, when you change your address, it’s essential to ensure that your personal information is secure, as this can be a prime opportunity for identity thieves to intercept sensitive documents.
 Freezing your credit during these times can add an extra layer of security as you navigate these changes.